 One of our biggest issues with Google is that they perform so many A/B/C … /Z testing these days.
 It seems that everyone has a new feature.
 One such new feature is popping up on our devices.
 When typing in Gboard in Google Assistant, it no longer shows you word suggestions.

-We’re already five days into June and Google’s rolling out new Android builds to its devices.
-If you don’t want to wait for the OTA to hit you, we’ve rounded up the links for you.
-Google also says that this update should address the problem for any Pixels experiencing freezing.
+We’re already about a week into August and Google’s rolling out new Android builds to its devices.
+If you don’t want to wait for the OTA to hit you, we’ve rounded up the links/build numbers for you.